candlepin/candlepin.github.io/docs/subscription-manager/dbus_objects.md

 # Entitlement
 * Bus name: `com.redhat.RHSM1`
-* Interfaces: `com.redhat.RHSM1.Environment`
+* Interfaces: `com.redhat.RHSM1.Entitlement`
-* Bus path: `/com/redhat/RHSM1/Environment`
+* Bus path: `/com/redhat/RHSM1/Entitlement`

-The Environment object offers an information about currently entitled environment.
+The Entitlement object provides an information about entitlements usable by a system.
-Entitled environment includes:
+Entitlement information provides:

    * an owner of the entitled subscriptions
-   * a list of pools that the entitled subscriptions provide
-   * a list of products that the pools provide
-   * a list of subscriptions that the entitled environment provide
-   * a list of products that are installed in a system
+   * a list of pools accessible by this system

 ## Methods
-* `getStatus()`: Returns a string describing a current entitlement status.
+* `GetStatus()`: Returns a string describing a current entitlement status.

    * "Future Subscription"
    * "Subscribed"